The physical placement of BAPI outdoor temperature and humidity sensors depends on its application.

 If the outside air is being used for economizing, the sensor should be placed close to the economizer damper without being in the air draft.
 If the economizer damper is on the roof, the sensor should be on the roof.
 If the economizer damper comes through the building wall, the sensor should be on the wall.
 If you want meteorological data, showing building occupants the outdoor weather conditions, mount the sensor on the side of building.

-Place the sensor in a location where it does not receive direct sunlight because this can affect humidity readings.
-BAPI’s tests show that humidity readings can be affected by as much as 30% RH when the sensor is in direct sunlight.
+Place the sensor in a location where it does not receive direct sunlight because this can cause solar heat gain and affect readings.
+BAPI’s tests show that readings can be affected by as much as 30% from solar heat gain.
 In far northern or southern latitudes, be aware that at sunrise or sunset the sun can illuminate all sides of a building.